wchargin/echo-chess/README.md

 So, I nerd-sniped myself into writing a quick solver.
 This is my literal first attempt (worked first try!), using naive breadth-first search, with no attempts at optimization.
-I haven't optimize it at all, but I did design it with performance in mind; hot types are kept in machine words (`u32`s), and available moves are computed using SIMD-in-a-register style arithmetic (see the `impl Stepper for _` blocks).
+I haven't optimized it at all, but I did design it with performance in mind; hot types are kept in machine words (`u32`s), and available moves are computed using SIMD-in-a-register style arithmetic (see the `impl Stepper for _` blocks).
 I think that trick is pretty cool.